-The city of Shope line prides itself on being a Tree City and on their tree canopy (30% more than Seattle)?
-With the large rezone area in the substation area to mue 70 and the tele regulation exemption that currently goes and the tele regulation exemption that currently goes with that, the adverse affect on shade, habitat, climate-with that, the adverse affect on shade, habitat, climate-control, pollution and aesthetics would be huge for local control, pollution and aesthetics would be huge for local residents and residents of the city as a whole.
+The city of Shokeline prides itself on being a Tree City and on their tree canopy (30% more than Seattle)?
+With the large Rezone area in the substation area to MUR 70 and the tell regulation exemption that currently goes with that, the adverse affect on shade, habitat, climatewith that, the adverse affect on shade, habitat, climatecontrol, pollution and aesthetics would be huge for local residents and residents of the city as a whole.
 Nesidents and residents of the city as a whole.

-The rezone to mue to encompanes II blocks, from 1st Aven to 8th Ave NE, and NEIVSTA, to NE 153Th St. This is a to 8th Ave NE, and NEIVSTA, to the cleaning without requiring massive area to submit to tree cleaning without requiring replanting or tree preservation.
+The rezone to MUR 70 encompanes II blocks, from 1st Aven to stu Ave NE, and NEINSTA, to NE 153Th St. This is a to stu Ave NE, and NEINSTA, to NE 153Th St. This is a massive area to submit to tree cleaning without requiring replanting or tree preservation.